 Although reports of personal experience with crime rose year over year, both violent and property crime rates dropped statewide.
 Violent crime went from 3.0 incidents per 1,000 to 2.8, and property crime fell from 24.1 last year to 21.8.

 It’s not surprising that mass shootings are the top violent crime fear in Ohio, especially with such high reports of people who’ve been affected by one during their lifetime.
 Residents diverge when it comes to which crime they think is most likely to happen, naming robbery.

 42% said they have the highest concern about becoming the victim of a mass shooting, compared to 38% nationally.

 Between 2014 and 2019 Ohio has had 78 mass shootings, resulting in 97 dead and 318 injured.

-As of May 6, 2020, there have been three mass shootings in Ohio this year, resulting in one death and 26 injured.
+As of July 15, 2020, there have been nine mass shootings in Ohio this year, resulting in five deaths and 47 injured.
 The largest incident was the motorcycle club shooting in Cleveland that killed one and injured 18.

 28% said they felt that being robbed on the street is the violent crime that’s most likely to happen, versus 27% nationwide.